richmahn/en_tn/rut/01/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Contrast #####
 The actions of Ruth the Moabite are intended to contrast with the actions of Naomi the Jew.
-Ruth shows great faith in Naomi's god, while Naomi does not trust in Yahwheh.
+Ruth shows great faith in Naomi's god, while Naomi does not trust in Yahweh.
 (See: [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/trust]])

 ## Links: ##